kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 }
 ```

-Then we add a mapper that will wrap NotFoundExceptions into newly defined Error objects:
+Then we add a mapper that will wrap the `NotFoundExceptions` into newly defined Error objects:

 ```java
 @Provider